Hayden-Johnston/MERN-inventory/README.md

 # MERN Game Inventory

-Track inventory for a game shop or personal collection with responsive CSS design. <br>
+Single page web application to track inventory for a game shop or personal collection with responsive CSS design. <br>
 Fill MongoDB connect string in backend/.env to use.